pmean/build-website/text/pending/generative-ai-for-statistics.md

 <!---more--->

-## what is generative AI?
+## what is Generative AI?

 Generative AI is a form of Artificial Intelligence (AI) using machine learning models that are trained on massive amounts of text or image data.
 They allow the end user to create original text or image files that meet certain requirements.
 The files are original in the sense that they are a synthesis of a large number of existing files without being quite like any single one of those files.

 Use of AI to create text and images has been around for quite a long time.
 The distinguishing feature of the recently developed Generative AI models is how realistic the results are.
 It is very difficult for you and I to distinguish the difference between text or image files created by other humans and text or image files created by Generative AI.
 It is difficult for computers as well.
 AI models that have been developed to detect what files were created by Generative AI, but these AI models have not fared so well.
 It seems that computers have outsmarted themselves.
 This raises some difficult questions about work being created by Generative AI and then passed off as your own work.

+## How do Generative AI models work for images

+There are at least two approaches for generating images: diffusion and generative adversarial networks (University of Toronto, nodate).

+With diffusion, you train a deep neural network to convert a group of images into static, or random featureless images.
+Then if you reverse the deep neural network and feed it other random featureless images, it will produce (if all works well) images that are similar to the group of images that was used to trained the deep neural network.

+A generative adversarial network develops two deep neural nets, a generator and a discriminator.
+The generator develops images that it hopes are similar to real images.
+Then the real images and the generator images are fed into the discriminator, which tries to identify which images are real and which are not.
+Information that the discriminator uses to determine realness then helps the generator develop images that are harder to discern from real images.
+The discriminator then tries to develop a system that is better and still able to indentify which images are real.
+This goes back and forth, but the generator eventually wins and is able to produce images that look so real that the discriminator can't tell the difference.

+Generating realistic looking images is not enough.
+You need to select images that are responsive to a text prompt.
+This requires developing an encoder.
+An encoder converts a text string into a numeric vector in such a way that a similar text strings produce vector that are close to one another.
+Where the text strings differ on a common factor, the vectors (hopefully) will reflect this in a consistent way.
+So the difference in vectors between "man" and "woman" will match the difference in vectors between "king" and "queen".
+The difference in vectors between "man" and "king" will match the difference in vectors between "woman" and "queen" but in a different way.
+Encoding attempts to assign meaning to words.
+The encodings are then matched with images so that a text prompt using the word "king" will produce image features associated with maleness and royalty.

+A simple statistical exercise comparing words associated with "geek" or "nerd" (Settles 2013) produced a simple graph that could be thought of as a two dimensional encoding.
+The encodings used in Generative AI require hundreds if not thousands of dimensions.

 ## How do Generative AI models work for text

+Some of the concepts behind these text models have been around for a long time.
+Autocorrect looks at a word that is not in your dictionary and finds a word that is reasonably close.
+Autocomplete will look at string of letters that you type and try to predict the word that you might use.

+Generative AI models for text, also known as large language models, take this concept further by predicting words and phrases that fit well with the previous words and phrases.
+They rely on some of the same approaches described above for images.

-## How do Generative AI models work for images
+## Generative AI models for programming

-How Generative AI models work - Artificial Intelligence for Image Research.
-Available in [html format]

-## Other Generative AI models

-Music, programming, videos
+These models can also generate music and videos.
+More importantly from the perspective of Statistics, Generative AI models can produce computer programs.
+This was an unexpected benefit of these models.
+They were trained on vast amounts of information found on the Internet, and that included vast amounts of computer code.
+Generative AI models can produce programs based on text prompts that actually work.
+It is unclear how well they work in general, but they do a very good job for basic programming tasks.

 ## What are some of the concerns with this new technology?

-First, I have to say that there are some serious ethical and legal problems with at least some of these generative AI programs.
+First, I have to say that there are some serious ethical and legal problems with at least some of these Generative AI programs.
 I can't say it is true of all of them, but at least some of them represent a massive theft of intellectual property.

 ## Copyright concerns